SM6052 - Media, Power and Politics (2020/21)

 |Module level||Honours (06)|

 |School||School of Computing and Digital Media|

 |Total study hours||150|

 |Running in 2020/21||

-- To look at political communication issues at the global level and related debates about transnational communications, citizenship and identity
+● examine political communication issues at the global level and related debates about transnational communications, citizenship, identity, nation branding and soft power.

 Teaching methods include lectures, seminars/discussion groups, audio-visual presentations, field trips, and guest presentations.
 Students will be expected to attend lectures and take notes; attend organised trips and will be expected to read from primary and secondary sources.